aghilann/fruad-detection-ml-pipeline/Readme.md

 ## Introduction

 The Credit Card Fraud Detection project is a machine learning-based solution that aims to identify fraudulent credit card transactions from a dataset of credit card transactions.
 It utilizes Apache Spark and a Random Forest classification model to predict whether a transaction is fraudulent or not.
+It uses Flyte for orchestrating the machine learning workflow and Flask for serving the model as a REST API.

 ## Features